 Under the asset valuation method, gains and losses are spread over a 5-year period (4-year period for gains and losses before June 30, 2012).
-As of June 30, 2015, the Funding Value of assets is approximately \$1.5 million more than the Market Value.
-Continued recognition of investment losses from this year and prior years will put upward pressure on contribution rates in the next valuation absent investment gains in Fiscal Year 2016.
+As of June 30, 2016, the Funding Value of assets is approximately \$9.6 million more than the Market Value.
+Continued recognition of investment losses from this year and prior years will put upward pressure on contribution rates in the next few valuations absent investment gains.